proshian/neuroswipe/README.md

 This concept of swipe point embeddings holds true for both: methods presented here and those found in the literature.

+> [!NOTE]
+> "SP" below is for swipe point

-#### My Nearest SP Embedding
+#### SP Embedding that uses the nearest key embedding (My Nearest SP Embedding)

 This method is the same as indiswipe method but uses second derivatives alongside with other features.

-The computational graph of a `swipe point embedding` is on the image below.
+The computational graph of a `swipe point embedding` is shown in the image below.

 ![Here should be an image of encoder_input_sequence_element](./REAME_materials/encoder_input_sequence_element.png)

-The $\frac{dx}{dt}$, $\frac{dy}{dt}$, $\frac{d^2x}{dt^2}$, $\frac{d^2y}{dt^2}$ derivatives are calculated using finite difference method.
+The $\frac{dx}{dt}$, $\frac{dy}{dt}$, $\frac{d^2x}{dt^2}$, $\frac{d^2y}{dt^2}$ derivatives are calculated using the finite difference method.

-#### My Weighted SP Embedding
+#### SP Embedding that uses a weighted sum of all key embedding (My Weighted SP Embedding)

-This is a new method invented in this research that is not found in literature: all the papers use only the nearest keyboard key embedding whe constructing a swipe point embedding.
+This is a new method invented in this research that is not found in the literature: all the papers use only the nearest keyboard key embedding when constructing a swipe point embedding.

 It is similar to `My nearest SP embedding` described above, but instead of `the nearest keyboard key embedding` a `weighted sum of all keyboard key embeddings` is used.

 $$ embedding = \sum_{key}f(d_{key}) \cdot embedding_{key}$$

-Where $d_{key}$ is the distance between between the swipe point and $key$ center, $f(d_{key})$ is a function that given a distance returns $key$ weight, $embedding_{key}$ is the $key$'s embedding.
+Where $d_{key}$ is the distance between between the swipe point and the $key$ center, $f(d_{key})$ is a function that given a distance returns the $key$ weight and $embedding_{key}$ is the $key$'s embedding.

-A key hyperparameter of the method is the choice of the weighting function $f$.
+The hyperparameter of the method is the choice of the weighting function $f$.
 It is assumed that the argument of the function $f$ is the distance from the point to the center of the key, expressed in half-diagonals of the keys.
 The range of acceptable values is the interval from 0 to 1.

 It should be noted that this method is almost the same as `My nearest SP embedding` if $f$ is a threshold function that returns 1 if $d_{key}$ is less than half the diagonal of the key, and 0 otherwise.

-Since the swipes are noizy by their nature and their trajectory often doesn't cross the target keys but always passes near them, the idea arises to take into account all the keys (or in other words to replace the threshold function with a smooth one).
+Since the swipes are noisy by their nature and their trajectory often doesn't cross the target keys but always passes near them, the idea arises to take into account all the keys (or in other words, to replace the threshold function with a smooth one).

-The weighting function used in this work along with it's graph is presented below.
+The weighting function used in this work, along with its graph, is presented below.
 It is a reflected, right-shifted sigmoid with a sharpened transition from 1 to 0.

 $$f(x) = \frac{1}{1+e^{1.8 \cdot (x - 2.2)}}$$